WHEN TO SUSPECT AN ALLERGY

 - Frequent application of moisturizers (at least twice daily) is important.

 - Steroid creams are very effective.
 When used appropriately, they are very safe.

-- Antihistamine medication may be prescribed to relieve the itching and help break the itch-scratch cycle.
+- Oral antihistamines may be recommended to relieve the itching and help break the itch-scratch cycle.